gSchool/responsive-login-page/readme.md

 __Discuss the relationship between HTML, JavaScript, the DOM API, and jQuery:__
 > Write your answer here...

+HTML provides a structure for the front end of a project/theDOM, javascript and Jquery allow you to manipulate and append to that structure.

 ### Acceptance Criteria:

 * The login form must be centered on a wide view